 - Biotransformation & Biocatalysis (Prof. D.B.
 Janssen) - computational enzyme design.

-Herman Berendsen is still active and keeps showing a keen interest in the latest developments in our center.
+Herman Berendsen was until his passing in fall 2019 active and showed a keen interest in the latest developments in our center.
 Given his invaluable contributions to the field of multiscale modeling, we as a center are honoured to carry his name, and hope to convey his intellectual wisdom in the choices we make.

 - J.-P. Ryckaert, G. Ciccotti and H.J.C.
 Berendsen, Numerical integration of the cartesian equations of motion of a system with constraints: Molecular dynamics of n-alkanes, Comput.
 Phys.
 23 (1977) 327-341.